Iván Franco: Club career

 Franco scored his first goal of the 2020 season on 7 March, helping Libertad to a 5–1 win over Club General Díaz.
 Three days later he scored his first career Copa Libertadores goal to give Libertad a 3–2 win against Caracas.
 On 18 March 2020, Franco signed a contract extension with Libertad until 2025.
 He ended the season with 1 goals and 1 assist in 22 Primera División appearances (including an appearance in the Clausura playoffs), plus 3 appearances and 1 goal in Copa Libertadores.

 Franco helped Libertad to the 2021 Apertura title, making 10 appearances and recording an assist.
 They were unable to repeat as champs in the Clausura season, finishing 4th with Franco scoring once in 9 games.
 He made 4 appearances and had 2 assists in Copa Libertadores, as well as 9 appearances and an assist in Copa Sudamericana, helping Libertad reach the semifinals where they lost 5–1 on aggregate to Red Bull Bragantino.
 On 14 November, Franco injured his knee in a Copa Paraguay match vs Olimpia, ending his season.

 After 2 arthroscopic surgeries to repair his meniscus, Franco made his return to the pitch on 30 April 2022, coming on as a substitute in a 1–0 win vs General Caballero JLM.
 Franco had 8 appearances and 2 assists in the Apertura, helping Libertad win the title.
 He finished the Clausura with 2 assists in 14 games as Libertad finished 4th.
 Franco also made 4 appearances and had an assist in Copa Libertadores and played twice in Copa Paraguay.
 Following the 2022 season, Franco asked the club for a transfer, hoping a change in scenery would help him find his form.

 On 7 January 2023, it was announced that Franco would join Major League Soccer side Houston Dynamo on loan for their 2023 season.
 He made his Dynamo debut on 25 February, getting the start in a 2–1 loss to FC CIncinnati in the opening match of the season.

 International career

 On 21 December 2018, Franco was called up by Paraguay under-20s for the 2019 South American U-20 Championship.

 On 10 September 2019, Franco made his senior international debut with the Paraguay national team in a 4–2 friendly win away to Jordan.

 Style of play

 Franco has been praised for the ability and quickness of thought to play as a playmaker in the ‘number 10’ role.
-He was dubbed as Paraguay's new star by South American football expert Tim Vickery on the BBC’s World Football Phone-In show.